-Basseterre, St. Kitts, (April 28, 2017 )—With the record number of auto imports and sales over the last two years since the new Team UNITY government took office and as the population of drivers dramatically increases and the number of vehicles on the nation’s roads continues to skyrocket, with 30,796 licensed vehicles in the Federation and 28, 874 licensed drivers, new methods of traffic control and organization have become necessary.
-Over the next 18 months, the Traffic Department will be reorganized and restructured to reflect a modern traffic department in service of the people of St. Kitts and Nevis, which is to be led by a Superintendent, who will be responsible for traffic issues in both St. Kitts and Nevis.
+Basseterre, St. Kitts, (April 28, 2017 )-With the record number of auto imports and sales over the last two years since the new Team UNITY government took office and as the population of drivers dramatically increases and the number of vehicles on the nation’s roads continues to skyrocket, with 30,796 licensed vehicles in the Federation and 28, 874 licensed drivers, new methods of traffic control and organization have become necessary.
+Over the next 18 months, the Traffic Department will be reorganized and restructured with many personnel having to take a traffic control course to reflect a modern traffic department in service of the people of St. Kitts and Nevis, which is to be led by a Superintendent, who will be responsible for traffic issues in both St. Kitts and Nevis.

 The Traffic Department has underscored that it is no longer appropriate and safe for traffic control to be regulated by merely posting traffic signs and the occasional patrolling of a few police officers.

 Additionally, the Traffic Department is burdened on a daily basis with administrative functions such as, issuing temporary drivers licenses, conducting driving tests, and painting road signs.
 As a result of this, traffic police do not have enough time to travel around checking on motorists.
 This creates an opportunity for motorists to break the traffic laws without fear of being caught.

 The work of the Traffic Department to ensure that traffic laws are adhered to includes enforcing bus stop regulations, cell phone use, use of seatbelts, helmets on motor cycles, littering, speeding, adherence to traffic signs and other offences, which requires an operation of nearly 24 hours daily.